 The Office of Real Estate works in conjunction with other DGS master planning components to maximize the effective use of assets owned and leased by the state.

-Property Acquisition and Disposal
+Land Acquisition and Disposal

 The Department of General Services acquires and disposes of all types of property to fulfill the various programmatic needs of state agencies.
 Acquisitions may include vacant land, commercial buildings, and easements when required.
 Most acquisitions require two appraisals of the property to establish its fair market value for negotiating purposes.
 If the seller of the property and DGS cannot agree on the terms of sale, the state may acquire the property by exercising its power of eminent domain or condemnation (the purchase of land for public use).
 Disposals may include surplus state property as well as land required for roads, utility lines, buffer areas, or other uses to assist local governments and others with development projects.